WCBROW01/math-parsing/README.md

 *e* and *pi* will expand into their respective constants in the expression.

+### Variables

+You are able to declare variables using the let keyword, assign and reassign values to them using ‘=’, and use them within in any mathematical expression.
+You may not name them the same as any built-in functions or include any operators or delimiters within the name.

 ### Built-in functions

 | Function      | Output                                                       |